kamlesh5813/kamlesh5813/README.md

 <h3>

-- 🔭 I’m currently a Final Year Student
+- 🔭 I’m currently a Final Year Student at Sinhgad Institutes of Technical Education.
 - 🌱 I’m currently learning Back-End, Databases, React.
 - 👯 I’m looking to collaborate on projects based on Web Developments.
 - 💬 Ask me about joke
 - 📫 How to reach me: Reach bottom
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a professional don't know
+- ⚡ Fun fact: I am a professional movie lover.
--

 </h3>
 <br />